bluefroguk1/empire-dump/content/Wiki/Game Design/Weapon checking.md

 *The handle must be securely attached to the rest of the weapon and must not be loose *The choice of former must be appropriate to the length of the weapon and must not be too heavy and rigid (especially for thrown weapons) or too light making the weapon ‘whippy’ (long weapons)
 ## Bows and Crossbows
 These are bows and crossbows designed to fire an LRP safe arrow or bolt.
-There is no bow competency testing at Profound Decisions [[Events|events]].
+There is no bow competency testing at Profound Decisions events.
 We require any player using a bow to adhere to the same standards of safety and control as players using melee weapons.
 *The string must be in good condition and must not be fraying *The body of the bow or crossbow, whether wood or fibreglass, must not show signs of cracking *The string notches must not be worn and must be able to hold the string firmly *The draw of a bow must be less than 30 lbs at 28” draw.
 Crossbows are also limited to 30lbs draw weight
 ## Arrows & Bolts
-As well as checking before the start of the event, we recommend that you check these before and after each [[Combat|combat]], as they may have become damaged.
+As well as checking before the start of the event, we recommend that you check these before and after each combat, as they may have become damaged.
 ### Arrow Shaft
 *The shaft must be made of fibreglass or wood.
 Carbon fibre, aluminium and dowel are not allowed *The shaft must not be cracked or damaged